network-cards/network-cards/README.md

 Unfortunately, few of the important definitions, details or meta-information are computable, so most of the fields outside the structure panel are blank.
-Let's use `network_cards` methods to populate the remaining fields ourselves:
+Let's use `update_*` methods to populate the remaining fields ourselves:

 ```python
 card.update_overall("Name", "Zachary Karate Club")